megakarlach/HL2reUpdate/README.md

 - Missing Combine sounds has been fixed (noticeable by shooting them)
 - and much more... (https://web.archive.org/web/20160830085422/http://forums.steampowered.com/forums/showthread.php?t=1286478)

-Current version: Source 2013, v24 build 7671541_u103 (slightly modified to separate it from the version used on vanilla HL2), Engine last updated in Feb 11, 2023.
+Current version: Source 2013, v24 build 7671541upp1032 (slightly modified to separate it from the version used on vanilla HL2), Engine officially (by Valve) last updated in Jan 17, 2023.

 This mod will get updates when Valve releases a engine update for the vanilla game, which will be ported over to work with HL2 Update.